 Our next significant milestone was achieved in January 2002 when we became a charitable organisation.
 This ensured that Melville would be in the best position to maximise investment in tenants' homes.

 At the end of March 2002 Melville expanded its operations, moving beyond Midlothian for the first time.
-We took ownership of 52 properties in Forth, South Lanarkshire following a tenant ballot that saw 87% of tenants vote for Melville.
+We took on 52 properties in Forth, South Lanarkshire following a tenant ballot that saw 87% of tenants vote for Melville.

 In the same year Melville joined the digital age with the launch of our first ever website.